-Many people think that court interpreters only work in the courtroom, but actually they are involved in every step of the legal process.
+Many people think that court interpreters only work in the courtroom, but actually, they are involved in every step of the legal process.
 Court interpreters in San Jose speak a wide range of languages when they are needed at police stations, immigration offices, meetings, and courtrooms.
-Their goal is to take the meaning of spoken or written word in the source language, and duplicate it in the target language.
+Their goal is to take the meaning of the spoken or written word in the source language and duplicate it in the target language.
 To learn more about the services that court interpreters provide, read this article.

 Precise Translation in a Range of Languages

 Pulone Reporting Services of San Jose is connected with people from all over the world, which is why we can provide you with a qualified court interpreter in any language needed.
 With that said, we have court interpreters who are certified and registered in widely spoken languages, including Arabic, Cantonese, Japanese, Korean, Mandarin, Portuguese, Punjabi, Russian, Spanish, Tagalog, and Vietnamese.
 We also have court interpreters who are certified and registered in less frequently spoken languages, such as Armenian and Khmer.

 Court interpreters provide interpreting services in a variety of settings.
 They are usually assigned to do court work, which is where they are able to use their knowledge of the legal system and the particulars of a specific case.
 But court interpreters are trained to provide interpreting services at conferences and other meeting places as well.
 When working in arbitration proceedings, court interpreters frequently work in a team—especially if the case lasts more than one day.
 Court interpreters are frequently called to work at police stations and immigration offices too.